gdbroman/broman.blog/_posts/2020/2020-10-11-putting-back-into-the-pool.md

 If you have the same set of experiences as everyone else, you're gonna make the same connections.

 We wear clothes others make, eat food others cook, use technology others invent.
-Constantly taking from that giant pool.
+Always taking from that giant pool.

-One of the best feelings there is, is putting something back into the pool.
+One of the best feelings there is, is doing the whole poet in paris-thing, and then putting something back into the pool.